pfrankw/msi_gs65_gpu_passthrough/readme.md

 You can notice it by watching the dmesg messages speaking about the fact that the peripheral can't go in a D3Cold state or something like that.

+For this purpose, you must go in the "hidden" MSI bios, so go under the `Advanced tab` and press, at the same time, `Right ctrl` + `Right shift` + `Left alt` + `F2`, scroll down, enter the `ACPI D3Cold Settings` and enable it.

-For this purpose the only thing you can do is to play a bit with the "advanced" (hidden) bios menu, presumably regarding D states (I sadly don't remember the correct setting, but will update the guide as soon as I find the missing info), and after doing that you must disable the power management on the specific device via:
+After doing that you must disable the power management on the specific device via:
 `echo on | tee /sys/bus/pci/devices/0000\:01\:00.0/power/control /sys/bus/pci/devices/0000\:01\:00.1/power/control > /dev/null`

 This will consume more battery, but I created a simple systemd unit that disables the power management only when the `nouveau` driver is blacklisted.
 You can find it in the current repository.